frederic-perez/AmE-dictionary/data/dictionary.md

 __woodshed<sup>2</sup>__ _v_ :astonished: _slang_ To practice on a musical instrument.
 __woodstove__ _n_
 __woodwork__ _n_ :two::hammer:
+__woolgathering__ _n_ Indulgence in idle daydreaming. _My woolgathering was abruptly interrupted by a question from the flight attendant._
 __wooly__
 __woomb__
 __woozy__ _adj_ :two::hammer: